folio-org/okapi/doc/guide.md

 respects dependencies.
 For details, refer to the JSON schema TenantModuleDescriptorList and the RAML definition in general.

-As of Okapi 1.10, the install operation is simulate *only*.

 #### Install Operation Example

 Suppose we have pulled module descriptors from the remote repo